PrimeDAO/launch-docs/published-markdown-files/overview.md

 ## Prime Launch's solution

-Prime Launch provides token-launchers with ready-to-go launch infrastructure: smooth UX, low initial capital requirements, well-curated project lists, and a relevant network of users.
+Prime Launch provides token-launchers with ready-to-go launch infrastructure: smooth UX, low initial capital requirements, well-curated project lists, and a relevant network of users. test

 All official Prime Launches must be submitted through the <a href="/documentation/application-process">application process</a> and are curated by PrimeDAO to ensure the quality of listed projects.